Is GW190521 a gravitational wave echo of wormhole remnant from another universe?: Results

-To evaluate the plausibility of our model as a potential explanation for the source of GW190521, we compute the SNRs of the BBHs model and our model for each detector, as well as the network SNR, by using the publicly available \texttt{PyCBC} software~\cite{Usman:2015kfa}.
-The results are summarized in Table~\ref{SNR_result}.
-The network SNR is defined as the quadrature sum of the individual SNRs across the detectors, \be \text{SNR}^{2}_{\text{net}}=\sum_{ifo=\text{H1,L1,V1}}\text{SNR}^{2}_{ifo}, \ee which serves as a global significance measurement of the event across the entire detector network, quantifying the combined detectability of a signal when jointly detected by all interferometers.
+which serves as a global significance measurement of the event across the entire detector network, quantifying the combined detectability of a signal when jointly detected by all interferometers.
 Regardless of whether the BBHs model or our model is applied, the network SNR worked out is significantly above the noise-only level.
 The SNRs of our model for each detectors are comparable to those of the BBHs hypothesis (the network SNR of approximately 14.5 is also comparable to the SNR of approximately 15.6).